neha-dixit0236/csci062finalproject/README.md

 2. **Select Analysis Window:** The console will ask which time window you would like to analyze: `WEEKDAY_VS_WEEKEND`, `ONE_SEMESTER`, or `FULL_YEAR`.

 3. **Configuration:** - If you choose **ONE_SEMESTER**, you will be prompted to input the number of midterms and breaks.
-   - You will then be asked to input the start and end dates for those periods.
+   - If you choose `ONE_SEMESTER`, you will be prompted to input the number of midterms and break, and then asked to input the start and end dates for those periods.
+   - If you chooose `WEEKDAY_VS_WEEKEND` or `FULL_YEAR`, you will not be prompted to input anything since the system presets dates for those windows.
+     - For the `FULL_YEAR` analysis, spring semester is Jan 1 to

 ![Console Menu](./images/prompt_screenshot.png)
 *The user is prompted to select their analysis window.*